How Do I Sue A Barber Or Hairdresser For Cutting Me? – Injury Claims Guide – How Much Compensation?

 Wet shaves are applied to the face and neck and so the areas which could be harmed if cut by a barbers razor may well be very visible.
 If your barber cut you with a razor and you were left with a scar on the face, the amount of compensation you could be owed for this disfigurement may depend on several factors.
 Those who are younger may be awarded more compensation than those who are older and men and women may be awarded differing levels of compensation for similar injuries.

 If you are suing your hairdresser or barber because of a facial scar, please see this facial scar claims guide.
+In the meantime, please read on to learn more about “how do I sue a hairdresser?”.

 In addition to cuts and lacerations themselves, you could also sue a barber for cutting you where an infection also results.
 Because a barber may carry out wet shaves as well as cutting your hair or trimming your beard, their implements and premises must be kept hygienic.
 The same equipment is used for multiple customers each day and should be sterilised or cleaned (as appropriate) between customers to prevent the transmission of bacteria or infections.